nycu-caslab/OSC2025/labs/lab2.rst

 =========================================
 Kernel needs an allocator in the progress of subsystem initialization.
 However, the dynamic allocator is also a subsystem that need to be initialized.
 So we need a simple allocator in the early stage of booting.

-The folloing code is a breif example:
+The following code is a brief example:

 .. code-block:: c